 - Don’t use ultra pasteurized milk!
 I mentioned this earlier, but I’m going to say it again just in case you missed it!
 Ultra pasteurized milk doesn’t not curdle properly for ricotta.
 Use regular pasteurized milk instead.

-Yes.
-Ricotta can be made up to 4 days in advance.
+Ricotta can be made up to 4 days in advance and stored as indicated above.
 Compared to freshly made ricotta, the texture will be more firm due to extra chilling time in the refrigerator.
 Use the ricotta cold or bring to room temperature first.

 What To Do With Leftover Whey?